plutzer/IDG-PPI-Analysis/README.md

                         greater than or equal to the number of available replicates, then the scores will use the data from all replicates.
 Otherwise, the highest scoring replicate scores wil lbe averaged to yield the final probability score.
 Default: 1000
 ```

+#Output files
+Saint Input:
+- bait.txt – list of baits
+- interaction.txt – list of interactions
+- prey.txt – list of prey

+Saint Output:
+- list.txt
+   - Output columns in list:
+      - Spec
+      - SpecSum
+      - AvgSpec
+      - NumReplicates
+      - ctrlCounts – the number of spectra in the pry across all controls
+      - AvgP – the average probability score for a bait and prey pair
+      - MaxP – the largest probability score for a bait and prey pair across all replicate purifications
+      - TopoAvgP
+      - SaintScore - the probability the bait/prey interaction is a true interaction
+      - logOddsScore
+      - FoldChange
+      - BFDR – A Bayesian false discovery rate SAINT calculates from a combined probability score from independent scoring of each replicate
+      - Boosted_by

+CompPASS Input:
+- to_CompPASS.csv – formats experimentalDesign to fit input needed for compPASS

+CompPASS Output:
+- compPASS.csv – runs compPASS on data from MaxQuant
+   - Columns in compPASS
+      - AvePSM
+      - SumAPSM
+      - Mean
+      - SD
+      - Little.N – Number of baits(including control) that had at least 1 spectral count
+      - Little.P – Number of replicates for this particular bait that had at least 1 spectral count
+      - Z -  Z-score for each bait and prey pair
+      - WD – WD-Score for each bait and prey pair as defined by Sowa et al.
+      - Entropy – The Shannon Entropy for each spectral count

+Final Output:
+- Merge_CompPASS_Saint.csv – Merges the compPASS and Saint outputs
+- Annotated_Merge_NO_FILTER.csv – Annotates the merged output with GO and Biogrid annotations, but no filter for Saint or CompPASS
+- Annotated_Merge_Saint_filter.csv – Takes the merged and annotated file from before and filters Saint for BFDR <= 0.05 and AvgP >= 0.7
+- Annotated_Merge_All_filtered.csv – Takes the merged, annotated, and filtered for Saint file and filters compPASS by taking the top 5% scored of each bait or the top 10 of each bait, if there are more than 10 in the top 5%
+- [bait name].csv – Every bait will have one of these files that includes the Entrez ID of any prey-prey interaction seen in that bait